Effective Date: From 12/12/2024

 Change Log:

-For any questions about this policy or your data rights, please contact our Data Protection Officer:
+For any questions about this policy or your data rights, please contact our privacy lead:

 📧 admin@docmap.co.uk